 At UWSP, we believe that a liberal education is essential to living in today's global society.
-We also believe that global citizenship must begin at home with individuals learning to see the world from perspectives other than their own.
+We also believe that global citizenship requires that individuals learn to see the world from perspectives other than their own.
 Some of these perspectives are cultural and develop from the study of other languages, ethnicities, and beliefs.
 Some perspectives come from honing new intellectual skills, by learning math and science, for example, or cultivating an understanding of the past and an appreciation of the arts and literature.
 And some perspectives are the products of unique experiences such as getting involved in a community or studying abroad.